Qiskit/documentation/docs/api/qiskit/0.43/qiskit.circuit.library.XXPlusYYGate.md

 XX+YY interaction gate.

 A 2-qubit parameterized XX+YY interaction, also known as an XY gate.
-Its action is to induce a coherent rotation by some angle between $|01\rangle$ and $|10\rangle$.
+Its action is to induce a coherent rotation by some angle between $\vert 01\rangle$ and $\vert 10\rangle$.

 **Circuit Symbol:**